stephenmthomas/powershell_collection/readme.md

 ## POWERSHELL COLLECTIONS ##

 As usual, these scripts were solutions to particular issues I had, sometimes only once, which required a quick script.
-And because of interoperability with the NET environment, PowerShell is oftenmore useful than Python for these kinds of things....
+And because of interoperability with the NET environment, PowerShell is oftenmore useful than Python for these kinds of things for Windows machines.

 ### *.PS1 SCRIPTS ###